EventStore/documentation/CONTRIBUTING.md

 Other directors inside `/docs` include:
 - `clients`: documentation for current and legacy clients
-- `cloud`: Event Store Cloud documentation
+- `cloud`: Kurrent Cloud documentation
 - `server`: EventStoreDB documentation imported from the server repository
 - `http-api`: EventStoreDB HTTP API documentation imported from the server repository
 - `samples`: imported code samples for the client SDKs, server, and HTTP API